 3. The Contract

-Like a marriage certificate, a job is sanctioned by a legally binding employment contract entered into by two parties who are properly informed and in their right minds.
+Just like a marriage certificate, a job is sanctioned by a legally binding employment contract entered into by two parties who are properly informed and in their right minds.
 You’re offering something of value – yourself – and they’re offering something in return.
 In both cases, the parties promise to be loyal to each other with no conflicts of interest.
-There are also implied roles to be played and expectations of working hard to maintain the relationship with mutual trust, respect, and communication.
+There are also implied roles to be played and expectations of working to maintain the relationship with mutual trust, respect, and communication.

 4. The Honeymoon